Platform Engineer Activity: Setup Software Templates to Import Existing API/Apps

 Software Template Overview

-You learned how to create Software Templates in module 3.
-In this section we will walk through a Template that has been pre-built for you.
+You learned how to create and import Software Templates using the Red Hat Developer Hub UI in module 3.
+In this section, you’ll import Templates that have been pre-built for you by adding them directly to the catalog.locations

-The import-existing-api Software Template you’ll be using is available in the import-existing-api-template/template.yaml file in GitLab
+import-existing-api - Available in the import-existing-api-template/template.yaml file in GitLab

 -